koin4dapp/koin4kontrak/README.md

 }
 ```

-<h3>Possibility of 3SDRNG Attack</h3>
+<h3>Possibility of result Attack</h3>
-KOIN token is player to player community DApp, so that we must make sure that is secure from the attacker which can cause loss to all KOIN token holder, but because the execution of a smart contract in blockchain must be deterministic to keep the consensus, the attackers can take benefit from this behaviour, they can create a smart contract that call our smart contract as an action, so they run in a same block and share the same deterministic parameter values like transaction ID, tapos_block_prefix() and tapos_block_num().
+KOIN token is player to player community DApp, so that we must make sure that is secure from the attacker which can cause loss to all KOIN token holder, but because the execution of a smart contract in blockchain must be deterministic to keep the consensus, the attackers can take benefit from this behaviour.

 To attack our last session seed, attacker would typically create a struct and typedef similar to our singleton table and read it using the same code and scope as our DApp.
 The code snipped to read value from a table that are not added to the ABI file is: